humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### Environment

-Codeception tests can be instructed to run in multiple / different environments, via the `@env` special annotation, eg:
+Codeception tests can be instructed to run in multiple / different environments, via the `@env` special annotation, e.g.:

 ```php
 /**